Pionic transitions from $Z_c(4020)$ to $D$ wave charmonia: THE HIDDEN CHARM DECAYS of

 In the above amplitudes, a form factor ${F}(q^2,m_q^2)$ is introduced to reflect the off-shell effect of the exchange mesons and to make the amplitude convergent in the ultraviolet region.
 In the present work, a form factor in the monopole form is employed, which is,

 where the parameter $\Lambda$ is reparameterized as $\Lambda=m_{q}+\alpha \Lambda_{QCD}$ with $\Lambda_{QCD}=220$ MeV and $m_q$ to be the mass of the exchanged meson.
-The model parameter $\alpha$ should be of order one, However, its concrete value cannot be derived by the first principle methods~\cite{Tornqvist:1993vu,Tornqvist:1993ng,Locher:1993cc,Li:1996yn}.
+The model parameter $\alpha$ should be of the order one, However, its concrete value cannot be derived by the first principle methods~\cite{Tornqvist:1993vu,Tornqvist:1993ng,Locher:1993cc,Li:1996yn}.
 In practice, the exact value of $\alpha$ is usually determined by comparing the experimental measurements with the theoretical estimates.
-In the present work, the relevant processes have not been measured, thus, we take $\alpha$ as a free model parameter and varies it from one to three to check $\alpha$ dependences of the estimated branching fractions.
+However, the relevant processes discussed in the present work have not been measured, thus, we can not direct compare our estimations with the corresponding experimental measurement.
+Fortunately, a similar hidden charm decay process, $\zcp^+ \to \pi^+ h_c $, has been measured, which was investigated in our previous work~\cite{Xiao:2018kfx}.
+In the present work, we take $\zcp^+ \to \pi^+ h_c $ as a scale to discuss the branching fractions of $\zcp^+ \to \pi^+ \psi(1^3 D_J), \ J=(1,2,3)$.
+For simplify, the relevant effect Lagrangians and amplitudes for $\zcp^+ \to \pi^+ h_c $ are not presented in this work, more details can be found in Ref.~\cite{Xiao:2018kfx}.